Aarnav-Tech/jumprfit/content/pages/projects/project-two.md

 *   Clone the repository to your local machine. or Download [here.](https://github.com/Aarnav-Tech/qrcode-gen/releases)
 *   Follow the instructions in the README to set up the environment.
-*   Use the provided functions to generate QR codes based on your input data.<br></br>
+*   Use the provided functions to generate QR codes based on your input data.

 ## **Repo Link**